dtedt/dtedt.github.io/delphi.md

 **Scenario C**:
 Now that the prophesy has been granted and King Croesus is departing, Plutarch reprimands you.
 He insists that a goat has never escaped the prophesy ritual, and blames you.
 He insists that to rid yourself of bad luck, Apollo must be supplicated.
 Go perform a libation ritual under the proper star signs: 1 beast, 1 man, 1 woman and 1 bird.

 *In order to perform the ritual, You will need to fill the sacred Phiale with honey and oil from the farm.
-Then, go forth and find an area of the sky with the appropriate combination of constellations.
-Perform the libation ritual.
+Then, go forth and find the highest mountaintop.
+Obey the stars and perform the libation ritual for Apollo.*

 ## Actions
 *Interact*: